 Costs, dilution and effect on key figures

-The Company’s cost, including statutory social security contributions, for the “stay-on bonus” to the participants in accordance with section C is estimated, at full initial participation and at an assumed market value for the subscription warrants of SEK 15.00, to amount to a maximum of approximately SEK 14.8 million.
-In addition, the Company may be charged minor costs for social security contributions for subscription warrants to participants in other jurisdictions.
-Other than that, the Warrants Program 2017/2020 is not expected to entail any significant costs for the Company.
+The company’s cost, including statutory social security contributions, for the “stay-on bonus” to the participants in accordance with section C is estimated, at full initial participation and at an assumed market value for the subscription warrants of SEK 12, to amount to a maximum of approximately SEK 16.9 million.
+In addition, the company may be charged minor costs for social security contributions for subscription warrants to participants in other jurisdictions.
+Other than that, the Warrants Program 2018/2021 is not expected to entail any significant costs for the company.
 For that reason, no measures to secure the program has been taken.

-Assuming that all 750,000 subscription warrants in Warrants Program 2017/2020 are exercised for subscription of new shares, the Company’s share capital will increase by a maximum of SEK 18,750, resulting in a maximum dilution effect equivalent to approximately 2.0%.
-The key figure earnings per share for the full year 2016 had in such case been affected such that the loss per share had been reduced by approximately SEK 0.04 from SEK -2.17 to SEK -2.13.
-Furthermore, after completed allotment, the current Warrants Program 2016/2019 comprises a maximum of 404,300 new shares in Camurus, corresponding to a maximum dilution effect of approximately 1.1%.
-In total, Warrants Program 2016/2019 and Warrants Program 2017/2020 may result in a maximum dilution effect of approximately 3.1%.
+Assuming that all 1,000,000 subscription warrants in Warrants Program 2018/2021 are exercised for subscription of new shares, the company’s share capital will increase by a maximum of SEK 25,000, resulting in a maximum dilution effect equivalent to approximately 2.7%.
+The key figure earnings per share for the full year 2017 had in such case been affected such that the loss per share had been reduced by approximately SEK 0.10 from SEK -5.11 to SEK -5.01.
+Furthermore, after completed allotment, the current Warrants Program 2016/2019 and Warrants Program 2017/2020 comprise a maximum of 1,064,132 new shares in Camurus AB, corresponding to a maximum dilution effect of approximately 2.9%.
+In total, the Warrants Programs and Warrants Program 2018/2021 may result in a maximum dilution effect of approximately 5.5%.

 The above calculations are subject to re-calculations of the subscription warrants in accordance with the customary terms stated in the complete terms and conditions.
 All dilution effects have been calculated as the number of new shares in proportion to the number of existing and new shares.